 (i) ISF harvested via microfluidic extraction for offline analysis(ii) Microneedle sampling of ISF with biosensors inserted directly into the skin.43

 ISF sampling via hollow microneedles to an adjacent chamber containing the electrochemical biosensor can be used for monitoring purposes such as glucose levels in diabetics.45 A similar device has been used to measure potassium levels.46 An interesting refinement is to integrate the sensor into the microneedle.
 As a proof of concept to test microneedle measurement of drug‐levels, this has been trialled with vancomycin monitoring where the inner lumen of a microneedle contained a peptide with an affinity for vancomycin.46 Microfluidic devices extracting ISF are limited in their ability for continuous monitoring by flow of ISF and disposal of analyte.
-To some degree improved flow can be achieved by using a dialysis approach.47
+To some degree, improved flow can be achieved by using a dialysis approach.47

-Antibody‐modified microneedles can allow specific binding of a biomarker of interest in the ISF for subsequent laboratory‐based assays.48 Minimally invasive microneedles have also been proposed for melanoma screening.
-The electrochemical device is capable of detecting the tyrosinase.49 Tyrosinase is a cancer biomarker and enzyme involved in the synthesis of melanin; it can lead to cutaneous melanoma if overexpressed or accumulating in the skin.
+Antibody‐modified microneedles can allow specific binding of a biomarker of interest in the ISF for subsequent laboratory‐based assays.48 For example, minimally invasive microneedles have also been proposed for melanoma screening.
+The electrochemical device is capable of detecting the expression of tyrosinase,.49 which is a cancer biomarker involved in the synthesis of melanin, and high levels are found in cutaneous melanoma.
 Antibody‐coated microneedles may also be valuable for point of care testing.50 AD is characterised by immune‐mediated inflammation and epidermal barrier dysfunction.
-Measurement of key cytokines, including IL‐4 and IL‐13 with biodegradable hyaluronic acid‐loaded microneedle patches, has been shown to be possible in lesions and changes in measured levels broadly correlate with clinical improvement.51 Thus, microneedle sampling of ISF and detection of inflammatory cytokines offers another avenue in AD monitoring.
+Measurement of key cytokines, including IL‐4 and IL‐13 with biodegradable hyaluronic acid‐loaded microneedle patches, has been shown to be possible in lesions, and changes in measured levels broadly correlate with clinical improvement.51 Thus, microneedle sampling of ISF and detection of inflammatory cytokines offers another avenue in AD monitoring.

 Subcutaneous sensors

 Subcutaneous‐implanted biosensors can provide accurate and reliable information whilst fully integrated in the local environment.
-They have the potential for sustained accurate monitoring of biomarkers in subcutaneous fluids, thus delivering valuable information about the individual's health, important in chronic disease.43 The majority of advancements in subcutaneous sensing is glucose monitoring in diabetes.
+They have the potential for sustained accurate monitoring of biomarkers in subcutaneous fluids, thus delivering valuable information about the individual's health, important in chronic disease.43 The majority of advancements in subcutaneous sensing applies to glucose monitoring in diabetes.
 There are several FDA‐approved commercially available implantable glucose sensors, the majority of which are based on electrochemical enzymatic sensing.52 Problems reported with these sensors include a short lifetime and sensor calibration issues.53 Another problem for implanted sensors is non‐specific protein absorption when interfaces interact with complex biological media.
 Such ‘biofouling’ can lead to decreased sensor performance.54 There is limited data available on subcutaneous sensors in skin disease.

 Future developments